 Our favourite electric brush cutter for brambles is this one by Ryobi – a household name in DIY.

 Power is supplied by a 1200w electric motor that effortlessly deals with thick brambles and dense vegetation.
-You’re also supplied with a strimmer spool attachment for trimming and edging grass.
+You’re also supplied with a well-designed strimmer spool attachment for trimming and edging grass.

-If you’re looking for something lightweight, then you’ll be pleased to know that this brush cutter weighs in at 6kg which makes it much easier to use for extended periods of time than some heavier models.
+If you’re looking for something lightweight, then you’ll be pleased to know that this brush cutter weighs in at 6kg which makes it much easier to use for extended periods of time than other heavier models.

 Want a brush cutter strong enough for brambles but don’t like refuelling or pull start cords?
-The Ryobi electric brush cutter is for you.
+The Ryobi RBC1226I electric brush cutter is for you.

 Makita EBH252U 24.5cc Brush Cutter